Working locally

 State variable | Prompts, topic actions, SMS templates |

-These references make the local project composable: settings, prompts, and behaviors can refer to resources by name rather than hard-coding values.
+These references let settings, prompts, and behaviors point to resources by name rather than repeating hard-coded values.

 A Git-like workflow for Agent Studio

-The ADK is easiest to understand if you think of it as a synchronization layer between your local project files and the Agent Studio platform.
+Think of the ADK as a synchronization layer between your local files and the Agent Studio platform.

 Related pages¶